education.vic.gov.au

 Camps, Sports and Excursions Fund expenditure

-The CSEF provides payments to assist eligible families to cover the costs of camps, sporting activities and excursions.
+The CSEF provides payments to assist eligible families to cover the costs of camps, sporting activities, excursions and incursions.

 Payments are made directly to an eligible student’s school.
-Schools must use a CSEF payment only for the eligible student and not for that student’s siblings or any other student (except where the eligible student leaves the Victorian education system and there are remaining and unspent funds).
+Schools must use a CSEF payment only for the eligible student or for that student’s siblings.

 Some common examples of school-organised programs for which a CSEF payment may be used include: